Correspondences and stable homotopy theory: Introduction

-Behind both computations of $\Sigma^\infty rA$ and $\Sigma^\infty_{\bb P^1} X_+$ there are two general categorical constructions introduced in this paper.
-The first one produces correspondences associated with two objects $P,T\in\cc C$ and ring spectra of the category of symmetric sequences $\cc C^\Sigma$, where $\cc C$ is a symmetric monoidal category with finite coproducts and zero object 0.
+The computations of $\Sigma_{S^1}^\infty rA$ and $\Sigma^\infty_{\bb P^1} X_+$ share lots of common properties~\cite{GG17}.
+Inspired by these computations, two categorical constructions are introduced in this paper.
+The first one produces correspondences associated with two objects $P,T\in\cc C$ and ring objects of the category of symmetric sequences $\cc C^\Sigma$, where $\cc C$ is a symmetric monoidal category with finite colimits and zero object 0.
+The correspondences are constructed between objects of an arbitrary full subcategory $\cc B$ of $\cc C$ closed under monoidal product.
 See Theorem~\ref{capitals} for details.
-If $\sigma:P\to T$ is a morphism in $\cc C$ then the second categorical construction produces a spectral category, i.e. a category enriched over symmetric $S^1$-spectra $Sp_{S^1}^\Sigma$.
+After Voevodsky, correspondences play a prominent role in motivic homotopy theory.
+In particular, they are necessary for computing motivic homotopy types as well as for producing triangulated categories of motives.
+For example, Voevodsky's fundamental graded category of framed correspondences $\Fr_*(k)$ is recovered from Theorem~\ref{capitals} if we take $\cc C=\cc M$, $\cc B=\{X_+\mid X\in\mathrm{Sm}/k\}$, $P=(\bb P^1,\infty)$, $T=\bb A^1/(\bb A^1-\{0\})$, and the commutative ring object $(S^0,T,T^{2},\ldots)$ in $\cc M^\Sigma$.
+Next, if $\sigma:P\to T$ is a morphism in $\cc C$ then the second categorical construction produces spectral categories, i.e. categories enriched over symmetric $S^1$-spectra $Sp_{S^1}^\Sigma$, which are used for applications mentioned below.
 See Theorem~\ref{tampa} for details.

-As an application, one recovers in Theorem~\ref{recover} stable homotopy theory of $S^1$-spectra $SH$ out of $\mathsf{S}_k$-modules, where $\mathsf{S}_k$ is a commutative symmetric ring spectrum and $k$ is an algebraically closed field (we need to invert the exponential characteristic).
-Another application gives yet another genuinely local model of stable motivic homotopy theory $SH(k)$ (in addition to~\cite{GP5}).
-See Theorem~\ref{spectralmore} and Corollary~\ref{spectralmorecor1}.
-For the latter result, we are based on the enriched motivic homotopy theory of motivic spectral categories developed in~\cite{GP12,GP14}.
+Spectral categories are of great utility in classical and equivariant stable homotopy theory (see, e.g.,~\cite{GM,SS1}) as well as in constructing triangulated categories of $K$-motives~\cite{GP12,GP14}.